FlaxEngine/FlaxDocs/manual/release-notes/1_6/index.md

 We've updated docs, code examples, and all official plugins to reflect those changes.

+### Vehicles drive direction

+Vehicles has been updated to use `Z` axis as forward instead of `X` which matches the engine [coordinates system](../../get-started/scenes/world-units.md) now.
+Engine will automatically rotate old vehicles around the origin to match the current layout (when loading old scene or prefabs).
+Hoverwer, please update any cars objects and driving scripts to properly work after the version upgrade.

 ## Changelog

 ### Version 1.6.XXX - XX XXXX 2023